szabogabor91/gimlet-website/src/concepts/gimletd-concepts.md

 ---
-layout: gimletd
+layout: docs
-title: Concepts
+title: GimletD concepts
-lastUpdated: 2020-03-15
+lastUpdated: 2021-11-09
-tags: [gimletd]
+tags: [docs]
-image: gimletd-with-gitops.png
 ---

-# Concepts
+# GimletD concepts

+GimletD is the GitOps release manager.

-GimletD builds on the concepts, conventions and workflows that Gimlet CLI introduced and extends them with a centralized approach for managing releases.
+It builds on the concepts, conventions and workflows that Gimlet CLI introduced and extends them with a centralized approach for managing releases.

+It packs all release automation logic that used to be scattered in CI pipelines.

 ## Rational